amida-tech/amida-survey-microservice/README.md

 - `answer_type`: This table stores available answer types.
 Current supported types are `text`, `bool` and `choice`.

-- `assessment`: This table defines assesments (column `name`) together with table `assesment_survey`.
+- `assessment`: This table defines assessments (column `name`) together with table `assesment_survey`.
 Assessment are set of surveys whose answers are tracked over time.

 - `assessment_survey`: This table stores the surveys (column `survey_id`) that forms an assessment (column `assessment_id`).